adaltas/node-nikita/packages/engine/src/actions/execute/index.coffee.md

         'target':
           type: 'string'
           description: """
           Temporary path storing the script, only apply with the `bash` and `arch_chroot` properties, always disposed once executed.
+Unless provided, the default location is `{metadata.tmpdir}/{string.hash
+          config.cmd}`.
+See the `tmpdir` plugin for additionnal information.
           """
         'uid':
           type: 'integer'